devvyas909/devvyas909/README.md

 Computer Science graduate (BSc Hons, York University) based in Toronto, ON.

-I build full-stack applications, write tested backend systems, and care about Verifying that software actually works — not just that it compiles.
+I build full-stack applications, write tested backend systems, and care about Verifying that software actually works, not just that it compiles.

 Currently seeking a **Junior QA Analyst** or **Software Tester** role in Toronto.